 FAQ 3: Do you have a map showing the farm boundaries?
 If you click on the thumbnail here, one will come up. ( scale 1:25,000 ).
 However please have patience, (perhaps let your imagination roam as the place names unfold) as the map will take a while to download.
 To return to this page afterwards, click on the back arrow button at the top left hand side of your screen.

-Please note you will not see Steading Cottage or Orlege shown on the map.
+Please note you will not see Steading Cottage, Orlege or Craigengar shown on the map.
 Steading is immediately to the left of Little Moss Plantation forming part of the cluster of buildings beside the road and Orlege is part of Crosswoodhill Farmhouse.
 Craigengar Lodge is in the field adjacent to Midcrosswood Cottage.

 FAQ 4: What sort of footwear should we bring?
 If you bring waterproof boots with you, this extends the boundaries of where you can explore as parts of our land can be boggy even at the height of summer.
 Although we do offer a limited supply of Wellington boots rarely can we fit everyone in a party (we can however recommend a cheap farm supplier locally).

 FAQ 5: You mean it rains in Scotland?
 Sadly more than we would like, so packing waterproof clothing also seems a good idea.
 Binoculars for bird-watchers are useful, too.